Suggestions for Visiting Pompeii

-Arriving at Pompeii.
-If you stay in Sorrento or Naples, you can either drive to Pompeii and park (there are many parking lots across from the main entrance for about 5 euros a day) or you can take the Circumvesuviana train.
+Where to stay.
+It is most convenient to stay nearby, especially if you want to enter the ruins at opening time.
+There are many convenient hotels in the vicinity.
+If you choose to stay elsewhere (such as in Sorrento or Naples), you can either drive to Pompeii and park (there are many parking lots across from the Porta Marina entrance for about 5 euros a day) or you can take the Circumvesuviana train.

-When the ticket seller shows up (often after the designated opening time), you will still be one of the few people waiting to enter the ruins.
-Using the excellent map that's provided free for visitors, you can stroll into the uncrowded southern part of the ruins through the Nucerian Gate.
-Then head for the Garden of the Fugitives and then walk as far east as you can...to the amphitheater and any of the streets along its north side.
+When the ticket seller shows up, you will be among the few people waiting to enter the ruins.
+Using the excellent map that's provided free for visitors, you can stroll into the uncrowded southern and eastern part of the ruins through the Noceran Gate.
+Head for the Garden of the Fugitives and then walk as far east as you can...to the palestra, the amphitheater and any of the streets along its north side.
 For the better part of an hour, you may be able to feel as if you are in Pompeii alone.

-A slight digression.
-To make the most of any visit to Pompeii, it is wise to do some reading first.
-Many people hold a number of misconceptions about the eruption in AD 79 (no, there wasn't any lava flow) and the eventual discovery of the ruins.
-There are no museum-like information placards posted in the ruins, so unless you are knowledgeable about Pompeii, your visit may not be very meaningful (one ruined building after another).
+Reading about Pompeii.
+To make the most of any visit to Pompeii, you should do some reading first.
+Many people hold a number of misconceptions about the eruption in AD 79 (there wasn't any lava flow, for example) and the eventual discovery of the ruins.
+There are no museum-like information placards posted in the ruins, so unless you are knowledgeable about Pompeii or are on a guided tour, your visit may not be very meaningful (it may just look like one ruined building after another).
 I can recommend two guidebooks to help you:

 1. Bring a large bottle of water (if the day will be warm) and perhaps something to eat.
 A cafe is located north of the Forum (along with a small bookshop) in case you want to eat in the ruins.